Assistant Regional Director of Development

 - Design and manage appeals (e.g., direct mail, email, video, phone, and other channels) to target key populations to maximize fundraising potential.

-- Engage and recruit volunteers, where as appropriate make volunteer assignments, prepare background information for solicitations, and follow up with volunteers to ensure completion of assigned solicitations.
+- Engage and recruit volunteers, where appropriate make volunteer assignments, prepare background information for solicitations, and follow up with volunteers to ensure completion of assigned solicitations.

 - Work closely with other colleagues in development to align program goals with the overall giving goals of the university's development organization.